CodySchaaf/Blog-Archive/_posts/2015-09-14-angular-form-errors.markdown

 ---

 One of the most frustrating UX pitfalls, one which people new to Angular often utilize, is disabling buttons to show that a form is not yet valid (ng-disabled).
 A user that is looking for the input button probably thinks they have finished entering their details, but a disabled button leaves them stuck.
 A better solution is an interactive form, that highlights errors when a user attempts to advance when the form is invalid.

-To solve this I have created 3 core directives which will be placed throughout to allow for a much better user experience.
+To solve this I have created 3 core directives which will be placed throughout a form to allow for a much better user experience.

+To start we will implement a simpler version with the first two directives, then add the third one in after.

 In angular each form element (or ng-form attribute) will create a new formController.
-This controller can be leveraged to determine the validity of the form.
-The 3 directives will be an `errorsSubmit` directive, an `errorsForm` directive, as well as just an `errors` directive.
-The way they will work is that all errors will be hidden from a user regardless of the forms current validity state.
-Once the user is done submitting their information they will hit the submit button which will have the errorsSubmit directive on it.
+This controller--stored on the scope under the form's name--can be leveraged to determine the validity of the form.
+The 3 directives will be `csErrorsSubmit`, `csErrorsForm`, and `csErrors`.
+The way they will work is that all errors will start hidden from the user, regardless of the forms current validity state.
+Once the user is done submitting their information they will hit the submit button which will have the `csErrorsSubmit` directive on it.
 This directive will ensure that the form is valid before submitting.
-If the form is invalid it will block the submit/click action of the button, and then signal the errorsForm directive that an invalid submit was triggered.
-Then the errorsForm directive will apply the reveal-errors class to the form, as well as find the first invalid input field and scroll to that position.
+If the form is invalid it will block the ng-submit/ng-click action of the button, and then signal the `csErrorsForm` directive that an invalid submission was triggered.
+Then the `csErrorsForm` directive will apply the `reveal-errors` class to the form, as well as find the first invalid input field and scroll to that position.
 With the new class applied we will have the error revealed for the user to fix.
-The errors directive will allow for greater fine tuning as well as house the communication data.
+The `csErrors` directive will allow for greater fine tuning as well as house the communication data (class names and event names).

 To start we need a new module, or use your existing app.
-I have written these in typescript for legibility, but you can view their javascript equivalents at their corresponding codepens.
+I have written these in typescript for legibility, but you can view their javascript equivalents by using the toggle.
+I definitely recommend learning TypeScript though, as it makes writing and maintaining large apps much easier.

 <div data-toggle></div>
 <div data-toggle-TS-JS>